Update 2: Assure parents pediatric optometric care benefit included and available in all states

 Today, Jan.
 9, National Public Radio (NPR) had a story on the legal loopholes leaving some kids without dental insurance.
 Past news coverage in USA Today and The New York Times pointed out the flaws of the benefit, as well.

-When parents sign up for new insurance plans under the Affordable Care Act (ACA), their children will be guaranteed access to optometrists for much-needed eye care.
+When parents sign up for new insurance plans under the Affordable Care Act (ACA), their children will be guaranteed access to doctors of optometry for much-needed eye care.

 This is true no matter what state they live in—a key point that separates the pediatric optometric care benefit from other benefits.